engelnico/point-transformer/README.md

 ---

 > **Please note, that we are currerntly working to optimize the code.
-Therefore, expect code changes to happen in the future**
+Therefore, expect code changes to happen in the future.**

 ## 1) Prerequisites